Easy Chipotle Bean Chili

 1 teaspoon red wine vinegar

-Lime wedges, mashed avocado, sour cream, pickled jalapeños, chopped onion, cilantro, tortillas or tortilla chips
+Lime wedges, mashed avocado, guacamole, sour cream, pickled jalapeños, chopped onion, cilantro, tortillas or tortilla chips

 Directions

-3When the chili is done, stir in the corn and red wine vinegar.
+6When the chili is done, stir in the corn and red wine vinegar.
 Add additional salt if needed.
-Cook until the corn is heated through, about 5 minutes, then serve topped with your favorite chili toppings.
+Cook until the corn is warmed, about 5 minutes, then serve topped with your favorite chili toppings.

 Adam and Joanne's Tips

-• Dried beans: We usually end up using a mixture of beans when making this.
-Black beans are almost always included as well as kidney beans.
-Other varieties like pinto beans are great too.
+• Dried beans: We usually use a mixture of beans when making this chili.
+Black beans and kidney beans are almost always included.
+Other varieties, like pinto beans, are great too.
 I’ve even used orca beans with great success.
-Since the beans are cooking for almost 3 hours, it’s not necessary to soak them beforehand.
-That said, if you want the beans to be very soft, you can always soak them overnight before cooking.
-If you choose to do this, use the 4 cups of water called for in the recipe.
-Whatever water is left in the bowl after soaking will be the water needed for making the chili (some will be absorbed by the beans).
-If when you are cooking the chili, it seems dry, add a 1/2 cup or more of water.
+Since the beans cook for almost 3 hours, it’s unnecessary to soak them beforehand.
+If you want the beans to be very soft, you can always soak them overnight before cooking.
+Drain and rinse the soaked beans before adding to the chili.
+Expect the chili to take less time (1 ½ to 2 hours).

-• Using canned beans: You will need just less than 4 cups of previously cooked or canned beans (close to three 15-ounce cans).
+• Using canned beans: You will need just less than 4 cups of cooked or canned beans (about three 15oz cans).
 You don’t need to add the water called for in the recipe above.
-Cook the onions, mushrooms, spices and tomatoes as mentioned in the recipe.
-Add about 1/2 cup of water then bring everything to a low simmer and cook for about 20 minutes.
-Add the canned/previously cooked beans then cook another 10 minutes.
+Cook the onions, mushrooms, spices, and tomatoes as mentioned in the recipe.
+Add about 1/2 cup of water, bring everything to a low simmer, and cook for about 20 minutes.
+Add the canned/previously cooked beans, then cook for another 10 minutes.
 If the chili seems dry, add a little more water.

-• Nutrition facts: The nutrition facts provided below are estimates.
-We have used the USDA Supertracker recipe calculator to calculate approximate values.
+• The nutrition facts provided below are estimates.
 We did not include any toppings in the calculations.
-Sodium content may also vary based on what chili powder you use.

-Nutrition Per Serving Serving Size 1 1/2 cups / Calories 244 / Protein 12 g / Carbohydrate 43 g / Dietary Fiber 14 g / Total Sugars 7 g / Total Fat 5 g / Saturated Fat 1 g / Cholesterol 0 mg / Sodium 841 mg
+Nutrition Per Serving Serving Size 1 1/2 cups (1 of 6 servings) / Calories 244 / Protein 12 g / Carbohydrate 43 g / Dietary Fiber 14 g / Total Sugars 7 g / Total Fat 5 g / Saturated Fat 1 g / Cholesterol 0 mg / Sodium 841 mg

 Inspired Taste Newsletter Signup